cloudsigma/cloudsigma-docs/async.rst

     * resource_type: A text field that describes the type of resource covered by the notification.
     * resource_uri: The URI of the resource that has changed.

-The JSON object might contain a 'object' key, that will contain the full blown resource referenced by the notification, JSON encoded.
+The JSON object might contain an 'object' key, that will contain the full-blown resource referenced by the notification, JSON encoded.